univ-ai/welcomenew/_courses/ai1.md

 ## The Class

-Welcome Session - Preparing for this classPermalink There will be a Welcome Session scheduled on 09 January 2022 at 7:00 PM IST for all registered students.
+Welcome Session - Preparing for this class

+There will be a Welcome Session scheduled on 09 January 2022 at 7:00 PM IST for all registered students.

 Please check your mail for more information.